Parents & Couples Respond to Last Week's "Single & Excluded" Newsletter.

 PARENTS RESPOND

-Last week’s newsletter was one I was afraid to send out into the world, and originally, I didn’t.
+Last week’s newsletter was one I was afraid to send out into the world, and initially, I didn’t.

 Many people (women, mainly) wrote and urged me to share it.